-During its forty-year history Outdoor Action (OA) has achieved incredible success.
+During its forty year history Outdoor Action (OA) has achieved incredible success.
 It has transformed the orientation process for incoming students at Princeton.
 In addition, OA has built a unique learning laboratory where students have the opportunity to practice real leadership in service to others.
 OA Leaders are some of Princeton’s most successful and influential leaders across the campus.
 The overall Outdoor Action Program is also one of Princeton’s greatest untapped resources.
 Expanding the program is clearly one of the best investments Princeton can make in student leadership development over the next decade.

 Over the past forty years Outdoor Action has provided experiential learning and leadership development opportunities for Princeton students, staff and alumni.
 Over sixty percent of all current Princeton undergraduates have participated in some form of Outdoor Action activity.

-The OA Frosh Trip is the largest single outdoor orientation program in the U.S. Each fall, more than fifty-five percent of the incoming freshmen class begin their Princeton experience with a six-day outdoor trip where they learn about Princeton from experienced upperclass students.
+The OA Frosh Trip is the largest single outdoor orientation program in the U.S. Each fall, more than fifty-five percent of the incoming first-year students begin their Princeton experience with a six-day outdoor trip where they learn about Princeton from experienced upperclass students.
 The success of Frosh Trip over the last forty years in orienting new students to Princeton, capitalizing on diversity and teaching leadership and self-reliance is a key impetus for the University’s plan to require all incoming students to have a small-group orientation experience.

 Leader Training Program

 Outdoor Action is the single largest and most influential student leadership development program on campus.
-Students who complete the program are role models and mentors both for freshmen and for other students across the campus.
+Students who complete the program are role models and mentors both for first-year students and for other students across the campus.
 The broad-reaching impact of the Leader Training program is evident in the myriad ways that OA Leaders enhance campus life through their involvement and leadership as Residential College Advisers, on sports teams, student government, student organizations and community service.

 Goals for the Future